Hear from our editors: The best credit card sign-up bonuses of May 2025

 Platinum Card® from American Express: $1,016 estimated value

-Here’s why: The Platinum Card® from American Express features a welcome bonus that could be worth $1,016, depending on how you redeem the points.
+Here’s why: The Platinum Card® from American Express features a welcome offer that could be worth $1,016 when redeemed for travel, based on our estimated standard value of 1.27 cents.

 - Spending requirement: $8,000 on purchases

-- How long you have to earn it: 6 months from account opening
+- How long you have to earn it: 6 months after your account opens

 Learn more about the Platinum Card® from American Express.

-Capital One Venture X Rewards Credit Card: $915 estimated value
+Capital One Venture Rewards Credit Card: $915 estimated value (and a travel credit)

-Here’s why: The Capital One Venture X Rewards Credit Card features a sign-up bonus that could be worth $915, depending on how you redeem the miles.
+Here’s why: The Capital One Venture Rewards Credit Card comes with a sign-up bonus worth $915 when redeemed for travel, based on our estimated standard value of 1.22 cents.

 - Sign-up bonus: 75,000 miles